ijhoskins/satmut_utils/README.md

 satmut_utils commands are designed to simulate and call variants in paired-end, targeted RNA-seq datasets.
 That is, alignments to a single transcript are expected.

+Currently, only Linux and MacOSX operating systems are supported.

 ## Setting up the running environment

-To get started, you must clone the satmut_utils repository, create a conda environment, and download or generate reference files.
+To get started, clone the satmut_utils repository, create a conda environment, and download or generate your own reference files.
 This process is as follows:

 1. Acquire the code base by cloning the satmut_utils repository: